 Audi will tell you that its ‘RS’ - or ‘Racing Sport’ - brand is about ‘innovation, technology and performance’.
 Its customers though, have told the Ingolstadt maker that they want more than that.
 Future RS products must also feature three other attributes - soul, involvement and emotion.
-The original version of the RS3 came up a little short in these three areas: this second generation model though, nailed them more effectively.
+Earlier versions of this RS 3 came up a little short in these three areas: this 2017-2020-era version though, nailed them more effectively.

-Certainly, there are other high performance hot hatches from the 2015 to 2017 era that might make your heart beat a little faster: this particular 376PS RS3 still trades the last couple of percentage points of focus for genuine everyday utility.
+And in summary?
+Well certainly, there are other compact high performance models in this segment from this era that might make your heart beat a little faster: the RS 3 still trades the last couple of percentage points of focus for genuine everyday utility.
 But it’s also true that while that might make it a couple of seconds slower around the Nurburgring, it also makes it a better car for the vast majority of customers.
 People who live in the real world.
 A very fast world indeed.